14 SaaS Procurement Mistakes: Buying Traps (and How to Avoid Them)

 Again, these are just a few of the reasons why you should spend time shopping around before making a final decision.
 There are likely more reasons that are specific to your business and situation.

 Sales pitches are tolerable.
 Demos are nice.
 Visits to a vendor’s home office can be helpful.
-But there’s no replacement for testing a SaaS solution before you make a purchase.
+But there is no replacement for testing a SaaS solution before you make a purchase.
 In the past, truly testing software before buying it was challenging.
-But, given modern technology and today’s SaaS environment, it’s easier than ever for buyers to conduct in-depth testing before making procurement decisions.
+But given modern technology and today’s SaaS environment, it is easier than ever for buyers to conduct in-depth testing before making procurement decisions.

 Testing of SaaS options typically takes place in sandbox environments.
 Allow relevant team members at your company to participate in testing so you can get assurance that the SaaS platform delivers the features, functions, and benefits that the business needs.
-Also, test to make sure any given SaaS option doesn’t do more than you need it to do.
-After all, you don’t want to pay for a premium solution when the features you need are available through a down-market option.
+Also, test to make sure any given SaaS option does not do more than you need it to do.
+After all, you do not want to pay for a premium solution when the features you need are already available through a down-market option.

 Most SaaS products offer multiple pricing tiers.
-The higher you climb up the tiers, the more users you’re given, the higher the volume you’re allowed, the more features you enjoy access to, etc. In some cases, as you move up in SaaS tiers, you’re given greater access to support.
+The higher you climb up the tiers, the more users you are given, the higher the volume you are allowed, the more features you enjoy access to, and so on.
+Frequently, you get greater access to support as you move up in SaaS tiers.

-If you’re looking at a lower pricing tier, be careful that you’re not missing hidden costs.
+If you are looking at a lower pricing tier, be careful that you are not missing any hidden costs.
 In some cases, you may end up paying à la carte for features that are included at higher pricing tiers.
-In other cases, you may find that a SaaS solution can’t meet your needs at the pricing tier you initially selected — forcing you to upgrade.
+In other cases, you may find that a SaaS solution can not meet your needs at the pricing tier you initially selected, forcing you to upgrade.

-In either case, you ultimately end up spending more than you planned.
-At the outset, a SaaS procurement process should emphasize open and honest evaluation of not just what a SaaS product can do for the business, but also evaluation of the pricing tier and the total cost at which the product can meet your company’s needs.
+Either way, you ultimately end up spending more than you planned.
+At the outset, a SaaS procurement process should emphasize an open and honest evaluation of what a SaaS product can do for the business.
+It should also reveal the pricing tier and the total cost at which the product can meet your company’s needs.

 SaaS sales teams will throw a lot of information your way during the procurement process.
 After all, each SaaS company has a list of unique selling points used to convince companies like yours.
 But your company may not be typical.
 So be intentional about filtering for the right information.

 For example, a SaaS sales team may pitch you a pricing tier that allows for up to 20 users.
-But, if your startup only employs 10 team members, getting 20 users onto a SaaS platform doesn’t do much for the business.
+But if your startup only employs 10 team members, getting 20 users onto a SaaS platform does not do much for the business.
 Similarly, a SaaS sales team may pitch you on its platform’s ability to meet the needs of international users.
-But, if your team and your customer base are all located in one country, you don’t need international capabilities.
+But if your team and your customer base are all located in one country, you do not need international capabilities.
 And, as a final example, a SaaS sales team may emphasize that you get access to its API for free.
-But, if you plan on using the software through an interface only, free access to an API doesn’t move the needle for your business.
+But if you plan on using the software through an interface only, free access to an API does not move the needle for your business.

-All of this to say: Don’t get sidetracked by the glossy, finely tuned presentation of a SaaS sales team.
-Know what your company needs most from a SaaS solution, and then filter for that relevant information.
+All of this to say: Do not get sidetracked by the glossy, finely tuned presentation of a SaaS sales team.
+You should know what your company needs most from a SaaS solution then filter for that relevant information.

-Don’t spend money on a SaaS solution before your business really needs it.
-It can be tempting sometimes to recognize a future or emerging need — and then to push for a SaaS solution that helps meet that need in advance.
-But most startups can’t afford to spend money on solutions they don’t quite need yet.
+Spending money on a SaaS solution before your business really needs it is a big no. Sometimes, it can be tempting to recognize a future or emerging need and push for a SaaS solution that helps meet that need in advance.
+But most startups can not afford to spend money on solutions they do not quite need yet.

-For example, there are many lead-generation tools on the market.
-But if your startup is working with a small sales team that can barely keep up with inbound leads, it’s not time yet to invest in a lead-gen tool.
+For instance, there are many lead-generation tools on the market.
+But if your startup is working with a small sales team that can barely keep up with inbound leads, it is not time yet to invest in a lead-gen tool.
 As the company grows and the sales team grows with it, you may ultimately hire outbound representatives.
 At that time, it would make complete sense to invest in a lead-gen tool for the team to use.

-When it comes to enterprise-level software, most SaaS platforms don’t offer clear pricing.
-Instead, they invite you to contact their sales teams to talk through pricing options.
+When it comes to enterprise-level software, most SaaS platforms do not offer clear pricing.
+Instead, they invite you to contact their sales teams to talk about pricing options.

-And, second, if you easily qualify for enterprise-level pricing, fight for the largest volume-based discount you can get.
-Sales teams are eager to close deals, and the first (or even second) price offered is rarely the last or best deal.
-Push hard for the best pricing, and don’t be afraid to walk away from the negotiation table if you feel you aren’t getting it.
-As noted above, there’s rarely just one option when you need a SaaS solution.
+Second, if you easily qualify for enterprise-level pricing, fight for the largest volume-based discount you can get.
+Sales teams are eager to close deals, and the first or even second price offered is rarely the last and best deal.
+Push hard for the best pricing, and do not be afraid to walk away from the negotiation table if you feel you are not getting what you need.
+As noted above, there is rarely just one option when you need a SaaS solution.

 8. Dismissing ROI

 SaaS products are typically available month-to-month or through contracts that last a year or longer.
 Before you make a procurement decision, ensure that you have a plan in place to track the ROI of any given SaaS solution.
-When the time comes for annual budgeting, you’ll need to be able to demonstrate how a platform is helping the business.
+When the time comes for annual budgeting, you will need to demonstrate how a platform is helping the business.
 Decide on the ROI you need from a SaaS platform before purchasing, and then put in place methods for tracking ROI as you use it in the first year.

-This mistake is all too common as startups begin to get bigger and transform into more established companies: SaaS procurement decisions are made at the departmental level, and the company ends up with various products being used by team members in silos.
-In many cases, if SaaS buying decisions were made across all departments, the company would be able to eliminate redundancy and lower overall costs.
+As startups begin to get bigger and transform into more established companies, one mistake is too common: SaaS procurement decisions are made at the departmental level, allowing the company to end up with various products used by team members in silos.
+In many cases, if SaaS buying decisions are made across all departments, the company would be able to eliminate redundancy and lower overall costs.

-Not all software is easy to implement.
-Make sure you discuss during the procurement process how long implementation will take, who will handle implementation, how much support the vendor can provide, plus other implementation-related topics.
+Not all software is easy to implement so make sure you discuss during the procurement process how long implementation will take, who will handle implementation, and how much support the vendor can provide.

-The implementation process too often lasts for months rather than just weeks or even days.
-And this lengthy implementation process is time wasted when the team does not have access to the SaaS platform that it needs.
+The implementation process often lasts for months rather than just weeks or even days.
+This lengthy implementation process is time wasted when the team does not have access to the SaaS platform that it needs.

 Many SaaS buyers expect their businesses to grow over time.
-This is why it’s so important to choose SaaS solutions that can grow along with your company.
-Never choose a SaaS platform that will be unable to meet your company’s needs in the short term if it grows as you expect.
+That is why it is so essential to choose SaaS solutions that can grow along with your company.
+Never choose a SaaS platform that will be unable to meet your company’s needs in the short term when it grows as you expect.

 If you ignore scalability, you risk investing time, money, and energy into the implementation of a software solution that will quickly become obsolete to your business.
 Focus on scalability, and you can avoid ending up in this situation.

 Where does your company’s SaaS decision-making happen?
 Is it the responsibility of an administrative operations team?
 Dev ops?
 IT?
-No matter where the decision-making takes place, don’t sign the dotted line until you get feedback and input from the people who will ultimately use the software.
+No matter where the decision-making takes place, do not sign the dotted line until you get feedback and input from the people who will use the software.

-A SaaS solution won’t help your company unless team members adopt it.
-And, in most cases, team members are reluctant to adopt new platforms without some nudging from above.
+A SaaS solution will not help your company unless team members adopt it.
+Usually, team members are reluctant to adopt new platforms without some nudging from above.
 Make sure that you couple investments in new software with proper training and onboarding so that you get company-wide buy-in and usage.
-Without training and onboarding, you won’t get the adoption you need.
+Without training and onboarding, you can not get the adoption you need.
 And without widespread adoption, the chosen SaaS platform will never deliver the ROI you expect.

-Don’t forget about upgrades when choosing SaaS products.
-How complicated are any given SaaS platform’s upgrades to manage?
+Do not forget about upgrades when choosing SaaS products.
+How complicated are the SaaS platform’s upgrades to manage?
 Who in your company will oversee the upgrade process?
 Does the vendor provide support during upgrades?
-These are all important questions to ask during the SaaS procurement process.
+Those critical questions need to be asked first and foremost during the SaaS procurement process.

-Without the right plan in place to manage and implement upgrades, the value a SaaS platform is driving could completely disappear.
-That’s why it’s so important to solve for upgrades and to answer upgrade-related questions before you make a purchase.
+Without the right plan to manage and implement upgrades, the value a SaaS platform drives could completely disappear.
+That is why it is a must to solve upgrades and answer related questions before making a purchase.

-Are you part of a company that’s been wrestling with SaaS problems for far too long?
-The 14 mistakes listed above are common for both startups and more established companies, and it’s difficult for any business to develop in-house expertise on SaaS procurement.
+Are you part of a company that has been wrestling with SaaS problems for far too long?
+The 14 mistakes listed above are common for both startups and more established companies.
+It is certainly difficult for any business to develop in-house expertise on SaaS procurement.

-At Sastrify, we exist to help companies find the right SaaS solutions — and to save money on both procurement and ongoing operations.
+At Sastrify, we exist to help companies find the right SaaS solutions and save money on both procurement and ongoing operations.
 We can help your business by: